Lada496/benlya/README.md

-# e-shop

 ## Description

-ecommerce wibsite with dummy data ([Demo](https://e-shop-taupe.vercel.app))
+ecommerce website with dummy data ([Demo](https://e-shop-taupe.vercel.app))

 ## Purpose

 - deepen my understanding of classical redux by using redux and related libraries such as redux-thunk and redux-persist
-- try to use Next.js
+- try using Next.js and Semantic UI React

-## The reason why I choose this project

-I wanted to re-create ecommerce website with different libraries and database from class rectures

 ## Reference